markostanimirovic/juliette/README.md

 }
 ```

-Also, it's similar for the effects.
-There is `EffectsModule`.
+It's similar for the effects.
+Instead of `registerEffects` function, there is `EffectsModule`.

 ```typescript
 @NgModule({